Scholarships for Continuing Students

 Mullen Carswell Scholarship for Continuing Students

 The Committee on Scholarships and Student Aid annually recognizes up to ten students as Thomas E. and Ruth Mullen Scholars as part of the Carswell Scholarship Program for continuing students.
 Applicants must have completed at least one year of coursework at Wake Forest.
-Applications are due by 11:59 pm ET on October 15.
+Applications will open in early May.

 Once awarded, Mullen/Carswell Scholars: